anna-data-analytics/bellabeat-case-study/README.md

 FROM `bella-beat-project-438009.upload_data.sleep_day`
 ```

+Result:

-Result: average sleeping time is 419 mins a day.
+Average sleeping time is 419 mins a day.

 The average sedentary time is 956 mins (about 16 hours) including the average sleeping time of 419 mins (about 7 hours).